seapoe1809/Health_server/README.md

 Here it what the Run AI does.
 It might need you to enter words to de-identify separated by "|"
-    -It generates a list of USPTF recommended medical screenings for your age/ sex based on US guidelines -It uses OCR to extract data from your uploaded files -It runs NLP to get medical data organized by type -It vectorizes and chunks up the data and creates a database -It creates a visual word cloud
+    -It generates a list of USPTF recommended medical screenings for your age/ sex based on US guidelines -It uses OCR to extract data from your uploaded files -It analyzes all health files using OCR and Vision, and generates AI insights and indexes it for ease of recordkeeping -It runs NLP to get medical data organized by type -It vectorizes and chunks up the data and creates a database -It creates a visual word cloud